-2.6 Controls and Monitoring
+2.5 Controls and Monitoring

 The Bi-Fuel System is supplied with an electronic control panel that monitors and displays critical engine and Bi-Fuel System parameters.
 Based on input from various sensors and user programmed limits, the panel will activate or deactivate Bi-Fuel mode as required.
-Depending on the model of Bi-Fuel System, the control panel will include either a GCN control instrument (GPN0100), DE-1510 primary controller (GPN1000) or a DE-3010 controller (GPN20XX).
+The system operates via a DE-3020 controller (GPN20XX).
 The panel is supplied with all necessary engine and gas train sensors and harnesses.
-Sensors are connected to the panel via pre-fabricated, labeled and loomed wiring harnesses.
+Sensors are connected to the panel via prefabricated, labeled and loomed wiring harnesses.
 Harnesses are shipped loose and wires must be landed on the terminal strip of the GPN control panel by the installing technician.
-The controllers are dedicated microprocessor-based systems designed to sense specific analog and digital input points to control and monitor the GTI Bi-Fuel natural gas fumigation system for diesel engines.
+The controllers are dedicated microprocessor-based systems designed to sense specific analog and digital input points to control and monitor the GTI Bi-Fuel gas fumigation system for diesel engines.
 Serial communications provide an interface to PC's, PLC's, and modems, for remote communication if desired.
-A backlit LCD display shows system status, programmed controller parameters and channel labels.
+A color backlit LCD display shows system status, programmed controller parameters and channel labels.
 A front mounted keypad serves as the user interface.
 The controls provide for the natural gas fueling off/ on control function and for an optional closed loop automatic control function to optimize the amount of natural gas substitution of diesel fuel under varying modes of operation.
 Additionally, the controllers provide for remote data acquisition and supervisory control in a compact, low cost package dedicated to natural gas substitution on industrial diesel engine applications.